Leuchtfeuer/auth0-for-typo3/Documentation/Admin/Migrations/BackendModule.rst

    The TypoScript settings of both :typoscript:`plugin.tx_auth0.settings.roles` and :typoscript:`plugin.tx_auth0.settings.propertyMapping` has to be available for the backend module.
-You can archive this by adding following lines of TypoScript to the bottom of your TypoScript template:
+You can archive this by adding following lines of TypoScript at the bottom of your TypoScript template:

    :typoscript:`module.tx_auth0.settings.roles < plugin.tx_auth0.settings.roles`
    :typoscript:`module.tx_auth0.settings.propertyMapping < plugin.tx_auth0.settings.propertyMapping`